 - a.
 Meal allowance of \$18.30 unless an adequate meal is provided by the employer. - b.
-First aid allowance (to nominated officers) of \$11.90 per week. - c.
-Portable wood chipper allowance of 42 cents per hour or part thereof. - d.
-Bitumen allowance of 75 cents per hour. - e.
+First aid allowance (to nominated officers) of \$13.20 per week.
+Expressions of interest will be sought from workers to appoint up to six First Aid Officers across Work Groups. - c.
+Portable wood chipper allowance of 50 cents per hour or part thereof. - d.
+Bitumen allowance of 89 cents per hour. - e.
 Drivers licence reimbursement will be paid annually in the first pay period each July where the employee is required to drive a vehicle during the course of their normal duties, the cost of the drivers licence for one year, on presentation of the licence and on each subsequent anniversary of the licence.